Chairman Scott Statement on Workers’ Memorial Day

-WASHINGTON – Chairman Robert C. “Bobby” Scott (VA-03) issued the following statement to honor Workers Memorial Day.
+WASHINGTON – Today, Chairman Robert C. “Bobby” Scott (VA-03) issued the following statement in honor of Workers' Memorial Day.

 Next Article Previous Article